Alloy Artifacts

 In 1979 MAC Tools and Mac Allied Tool severed their relationship.
 After the split, Mac Allied Tool was reformed as the Matco Tool Corporation and subsequently operated as MATCO.
 MATCO offers a full-service line of tools to professional mechanics, complete with "tool truck" service.

-In 1980 MAC Tools was purchased by The Stanley Works, a conglomerate holding a number of other tool companies.
+In 1980 MAC Tools was purchased by The Stanley Works, a conglomerate with roots in the hardware industry going back to 1843.

 MAC Tools continues today as a division of Stanley, and interested readers can find further information on the company and its products at the MAC Tools [External Link] web site.